A grassy drainage swale can solve standing water, flooding and yard drainage problems. The advantages of a grassy swale are:

 A tractor service was hired for $600 to dig two swales roughly 200 feet in length on the left and right sides of the property line.
 The main trench was made by a single-furrow v-blade plow.
 The depth of the swale began at ground level and increased to about 1 foot at the far end.
 The sides of the swale were then graded and smoothed using a flat scraper blade tractor attachment.The slope of the swale is very gentle and no lining material for the bottom was necessary, other than grass seed and grass to hold the soil in place.

 A 6-inch PVC drain pipe was buried on a 1/2 bubble slope (set using a carpenter’s level) that emptied into the drainage ditch.
-The mouth of the drain pipe was cemented to prevent erosion.
+The mouth of the drain pipe is lined with cement to prevent erosion and keep away the grass.

 Grassy Drainage Swale in Heavy Rain